LongGil-DevLiG/Disaster_Tweets_and_DepLoy_Anvil_web/README.md

 # Disaster_Tweets_with_Anvil
 Classify Tweets as disasters or not and DEPLOY

+***Input : Disaster tweets dataset

+***Output : Disaster Tweet or Non-Disaster Tweet

-***You can run the code on google colab if you want to deploy to the Anvil web
+***You can run the code on google colab if you want to deploy to the Anvil web (https://anvil.works/)

 Anvil is a platform that allows you to build web applications using only Python.
 It offers several advantages, including: